benoleary/Vevacious/Vevacious/README.Vevacious.txt

  find the global minimum of the loop-corrected potential.

  <> Some example files are also given:
- Vevacious/bin/VevaciousInitialization.xml which is a default initialization file, which uses paths that need to be changed.
+ * Vevacious/bin/VevaciousInitialization.xml which is a default initialization file, which uses paths that need to be changed.
- Various files in Vevacious/MSSM/:
+ * Various files in Vevacious/MSSM/:
- Vevacious.in.XYZ is a model file for XYZ pregenerated from a beta version of SARAH4.
-In principle most VEVs should be taken as complex, which would require them to be written in the form vReal + i * vImag, but these examples, because of computational limitations, assume only real VEVs.
-The differences are which fields are allowed to have non-zero (real) VEVs:
- * XYZ = MSSM:
-     just the neutral components of the Higgs doublets
- * XYZ = realStauVevs_MSSM:
-     the neutral components of the Higgs doublets, stau_L,
-     stau_R.
+ ** MSSM_XYZ.vin is a model file for the MSSM using the VEVs specified by XYZ.
+ For example, MSSM_RealHiggsAndStauVevs.vin is a model file for the MSSM allowing VEVs for the staus as well as the Higgs, with the assumption that they are all real.
+ *** MSSM_JustNormalHiggsVevs.vin: just the normal vd and vu are allowed to be non-zero.
+ *** MSSM_RealHiggsAndStauVevs.vin: in addition to the normal vd and vu, stau_L and stau_R are allowed to have non-zero VEVs.
+ *** MSSM_RealHiggsAndStauAndStopVevs.vin: as MSSM_RealHiggsAndStauVevs.vin,
+ but one color of stop_L and the same color of stop_R are allowed non-zero VEVs.
+ ** pure_SLHA_XYZ.vin: versions of the above, but allowing pure SLHA2 input without requiring the additional information given by SPhenoMSSM.
+ ** XYZ.slha.in is an input file for SPhenoMSSM (the SPheno made by SARAH for the model MSSM), XYZ.slha.out is an output spectrum from that input.
- * XYZ = realStauAndStopVevs_MSSM:
+ *** XYZ = SPS1ap: the CMSSM parameter point SPS1a'
-     the neutral components of the Higgs doublets, stau_L,
-     stau_R,
-     stop_L (1 color),
-     stop_R (the same color as stop_L).
+ *** XYZ = CMSSM_CCB: an example charge- and color-breaking global minimum CMSSM parameter point (corresponding to the best-fit point of arXiv:1204.4199)
+ *** XYZ = NUHM1_CCB: an example charge- and color-breaking global minimum NUHM1 (Non-Universal Higgs Mass CMSSM with 1 additional mass for the Higgses, rather than 2) parameter point (corresponding to the "low" best-fit point of arXiv:1207.7315)
+ * Various files in Vevacious/NMSSM/:
+ As above, but for the NMSSM, though with only one example CNMSSM parameter point, corresponding to P1 of arXiv:0801.4321, which has a global minimum with the wrong Z mass, but still zero stau and stop VEVs.